Yard1/pdx-steam-workshop-publisher-action/README.md

 Automatically upload your Hearts of Iron IV (support for more Paradox games to come) mod to Steam Workshop.

+Only email Steam Guard is supported.
+You need to configure a POP3 server on your email account so that the script can obtain Steam Guard codes.
+Passing a Steam Sentry File no longer works reliably.

 *Readme will be extended soon.*

 ## Configuration